cyberstainbot/CloneBot/README.md

 - [anymeofu](https://github.com/anymeofu/CloneBot) for making the Direct Heroku deployable Version
 - Zero-The-Kamisama to making me discover this amazing bot and the detailed instructions
 - [zorgof](https://t.me/zorgof) for the termux script
-- [Aishik Tokdar](https://t.me/aishik2005) for Adding Guide to Deploy on Railway.app and Qovery and some other Code Improvements